-Since our book, The Believer's Conditional Security has exposed the John Calvin - Michael Servetus scandal, some dye-in-the-wool Calvinists have futilely tried to protect their leader from the obvious by endeavoring to shift the blame away from Calvin and confusing the issue.They continue to maintain it was not John Calvin who was responsible for his inhumane unscriptural death!
+Since our book, The Believer's Conditional Security has exposed the John Calvin - Michael Servetus scandal, some dye-in-the-wool Calvinists have futilely tried to protect their leader from the obvious by endeavoring to shift the blame away from John Calvin and confusing the issue.They continue to maintain it was not John Calvin who was responsible for his inhumane unscriptural death!
 They say things like this:

 ● It was the Geneva Council of 25 who issued the sentence.
-That group was responsible and Calvin is not guilty at all.
+That group was responsible and John Calvin is not guilty at all.

 ● Other Reformers agreed with the judgment.

-●● Their conclusion is: It is, therefore, a slanderous lie to try to blame John Calvin for the death of heretic Michael Servetus.
+●● Their conclusion is: It is, therefore, a slanderous lie to try to blame John Calvin for the death of heretic Michael Servetus.The truth is:

-1. NO NEW TESTAMENT SCRIPTURE can be offered as support for any of those lacking statements cited in behalf of Calvin.
+1. NO NEW TESTAMENT SCRIPTURE can be offered as support for any of those lacking statements cited in behalf of John Calvin.

 2. What the Roman Catholic church wanted or what other Reformers desired is not relevant.
-The subject is: How responsible was John Calvin in the merciless unscriptural execution of Servetus?
-If it was solely the Geneva Council, then Calvinism is still exposed as being ungodly and unscriptural, for they are the blame!
-Either way Calvinism is wrecked at the foundation either by Calvin or The Geneva Council!
+The subject is: How responsible was John Calvin in the merciless unscriptural execution of Michael Servetus?
+If it was solely the Geneva Council, then Calvinism is still exposed as being ungodly and unscriptural, for they are to blame!
+Either way Calvinism is wrecked at the foundation either by John Calvin or The Geneva Council!

-3. Besides the Trinity, Servetus rejected infant baptism, which John Calvin taught!
+3. Besides the Trinity, Michael Servetus rejected infant baptism, which John Calvin taught!
 Regardless of his doctrines, however, no heretic is to be put to death now in the New Testament, especially not with the slow tortuous method used by John Calvin.

-Hence, just like the so-called prophet (really false prophet) and founder of Mormonism (Joseph Smith), who would come up with "prophecies" to benefit himself and add to his large number of wives when he would see one he wanted, Calvin did something similar, but without adding wives.
+Hence, just like the so-called prophet (really false prophet) and founder of Mormonism (Joseph Smith), who would come up with "prophecies" to benefit himself and add to his large number of wives when he would see one he wanted, John Calvin did something similar, but without adding wives.

 But Herod said, "I beheaded John.
 Who, then, is this I hear such things about?"
 And he tried to see him.

-Finally, the theology of Calvinism allows a Christian to burn another at the stake and not lose his salvation for such a non-Christian act, since that is how Calvinists view Calvin and he did that very thing!
+Finally, the theology of Calvinism allows a Christian to burn another at the stake and not lose his salvation for such a non-Christian act, since that is how Calvinists view John Calvin and he did that very thing!

-**Documentation for the various aforementioned points about Calvin, and much more, are available in The Believer's Conditional Security, which can be purchased at Evangelical Books.
+**Documentation for the various aforementioned points about John Calvin, and much more, are available in The Believer's Conditional Security, which can be purchased at Evangelical Books.